Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

 Monitors an RSS or Atom feed for new entries and alerts when new items appear within a configurable time window (default: 3 days).
 If Icinga callback is enabled, the alert is automatically cleared once the corresponding service is acknowledged in Icinga.
 After the time window expires, the alert clears regardless of acknowledgement status.

-**Data Collection:**

-* Fetches and parses the RSS or Atom feed from the configured URL using the built-in `feedparser` library
-* By default, selects the newest feed item published today or older.
-Use `--latest` to always pick the newest item, even if its timestamp is in the future
-* HTML is stripped from the feed message
-* If `--icinga-callback` is enabled, the check queries the Icinga API for the service acknowledgement state and auto-clears alerts when the service is acknowledged.
-This requires an Icinga API user with `objects/query/service` permissions

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * Set a reasonable check interval.
 Usually it is a waste of bandwidth to poll feeds more often than once per hour